-Threat criteria exists in two stages.
-They are the action stage and flood stage.
-Action stage is established as a minimum of 1 foot below the established historical flood mark for a given area or rainfall forecast and accumulation approaches a given point.
+The threat stage is established as a minimum of 1 foot below the established historical flood mark for a given area or rainfall forecast and accumulation approaches a given point.

-During the action stage, the Office of Emergency Management notifies the National Weather Service for consultation and evaluation that may result in public notification or warning dissemination.
-A Flood Threat Notification is issued prior to a warning and a WARNING is issued during the flood stage with conditions being imminent or occurring resulting in urgent mitigation measures.
+During the threat stage, the Office of Emergency Management communicates with the National Weather Service for consultation and evaluation that may result in public notification or warning dissemination.
+A Flood Threat Notification is issued prior to a warning and a WARNING is issued when conditions are imminent (within 24 hours) or occurring resulting in immediate measures.